reparke/TAC348-Making-Smart-Devices/_assignments/a00_installation/a0_installation.md

 >   Fritzing is a program to create visual layouts of device projects.

--   ITP has paid for a Fritzing support license for the class.
+-   TAC has paid for a Fritzing support license for the class.
 To download it, please go to the course Brightspace site and click on "Fritzing Download".

 -   Download and install Fritzing, and then continue these instructions